amitbcp/machine_learning_problems/hackathons/lt_finance_service_01_2020/README.md

 I have chosen a regression based approach instead of a time series approach.

-Feature engineering
+### Feature Engineering
-year from date
+1. year from date
-month from date
+2. month from date
-day of the week
+3. day of the week
-day
+4. day
-quarter
+5. quarter
-is month starting
+6. is month starting
-is month ending
+7. is month ending
-is quarter starting
+8. is quarter starting
-is quarter ending
+9. is quarter ending

-Modelling Approach.
+## Modelling Approach.
 An ensemble of 7 LightGBM trees with MeanVoting.
-Parameters tunes by hand
-Cross validation not done.
+Parameters tuned by hand, Cross validation was not done.

 ### Leaderboard